Cilento: History

-Greek colonies
+Ancient History

+As part of the ancient region of Lucania, the Cilento was inhabited by Lucanians people, an italic tribe.
+Known lucanian site are Roscigno, Roccagloriosa and Caselle in Pittari, where archaeological excavations have been made.

 The region is steeped in Greek mythology and legends, as in the names of some towns, which is also visible in the remains of the colonies of Velia (ancient Elea) and Paestum (ancient Poseidonia).
 Velia was also the seat of "Eleatics", a school of pre-Socratic philosophers as Parmenides, Zeno of Elea and Melissus of Samos).

+The Romans made new cities mainly in the Vallo di Diano and Mounts Eremita-Marzano, as Volcei, because of the central position in relation to the main road of the empire in this area (the Capua-Regio).

+Middle Ages

+After the Lombard conquest, the Cilento area was included in the Principality of Salerno, as a "gastaldato" (a type of district of the time) of Lucania, divided into the counties of Capaccio and Magliano.
+The Normans created the baronies of Rocca Cilento and Novi Velia, which became the main centers of the region.
+The Cilento territory was located on the border with the Byzantine area, which is why many Greek rite monasteries were created.
+The nobles of the territory frequently rebelled against the sovereigns, as with Frederick II of Swabia and Ferrante of Aragon, carrying out many conspiracies.
+The Angevins and Aragonese fought in the territory during the War of the Vespers, becoming a battlefield for a long time.
+At the end of the Middle Ages there were continuous battles with the Ottoman pirates.

+All these events led to the construction of the numerous castles that characterize the area.

-Cilento comes by the Latin word Cis Alentum, meaning "On this side of the Alento".
+Cilento comes by the Latin word Cis Alentum, meaning "On this side of the Alento", a name given by the Lombards.

 Sixth province of Campania

 In the 1990s it was proposed to make Cilento a new province of Campania.
 This proposal has never come near to implementation; in particular there was the difficulty of choosing an administrative centre.
 The four candidates were Vallo della Lucania (in the most central position), Agropoli (the largest town, situated in the north), Sala Consilina (the most populous town of Vallo di Diano) and Sapri (in the centre of southern Cilento, with the most important railway station).
 Another more recent proposal was to move Cilento from Campania to Basilicata, as a third province together with the existing provinces of Potenza and Matera.